SoFi Stadium: Construction

 2016 aerial view of the stadium construction site, adjacent to The Forum.
 The new Hollywood Park Casino is in the foreground.

-The NFL approved the Inglewood proposal and the Rams' relocation back to Los Angeles, 30–2, on January 12, 2016, over the rival proposal.
-On July 14, 2016, it was announced that Turner Construction and AECOM Hunt would oversee construction of the stadium and that the architectural firm HKS, Inc. would design the stadium.
+The NFL approved the Inglewood proposal and the Rams' relocation back to Los Angeles, 30–2, on January 12, 2016, over the rival Carson proposal.
+On July 14, 2016, it was announced that Turner Construction and AECOM Hunt would oversee construction of the stadium and that the architectural firm HKS would design the stadium.
 On October 19, 2016, the Federal Aviation Administration (FAA) determined that a 110 foot tall LB 44 rotary drill rig would not pose a hazard to air navigation, so it approved the first of several pieces of heavy equipment to be used during construction.
 The stadium design had been under review by the FAA for more than a year because of concerns about how the structure would interact with radar at nearby Los Angeles International Airport (LAX).
 On December 16, 2016, it was reported in Sports Business Journal that the FAA had declined to issue permits for cranes needed to build the structure.
 "We're not going to evaluate any crane applications until our concerns with the overall project are resolved," said FAA spokesman Ian Gregor.
 The FAA had previously recommended building the stadium at another site because of the risks posed to LAX—echoing concerns raised by former United States Secretary of Homeland Security Tom Ridge.
 The Rams held the groundbreaking construction ceremony at the stadium site on November 17, 2016.
 The ceremony featured NFL Commissioner Roger Goodell and Rams' owner Stan Kroenke.
 On December 23, 2016, the FAA approved the large construction cranes to build the stadium.

 On May 18, 2017, developers announced that record rainfall in the area had postponed the stadium's completion and opening from 2019 until the 2020 NFL season.
 On August 8, 2017, the LA Stadium Premiere Center opened in Playa Vista, featuring interactive multimedia displays and models showcasing the design and features of the new stadium (with a particular focus on prospective buyers of premium suites and seats at the facility).

 In March 2018, the NFL announced that it would relocate its NFL Media unit (which manages the NFL's in-house media units, including NFL Network, digital properties, and NFL Films among other units) from Culver City to a new 200000 sqft facility neighboring the stadium in the Hollywood Park development including a studio capable of hosting audiences, as well as an outdoor studio.
 The new facility was completed in 2021.
 On June 26, 2018, the new stadium was ceremonially topped out.

 As of August 2019, one year before the planned opening, Rams chief operating officer Kevin Demoff stated that the stadium was 75 percent complete.